-Want to update your computer and need system features to know what new computer hardware you can buy, or if you are going to sell your existing system, you need to know twhat specs you have so you can list them.
-Checking the details of your computer’s specs is a very simple task.
+Want to update your computer and need system features to know what new computer hardware you can buy, or if you are going to sell your existing system, you need to know what specs you have so you can list them.
+Check the details of your computer’s specs is a very simple task.

 Why Should One Check PC specs?

 Understanding the hardware inside your PC can help you with a number of tasks and in a variety of situations.
 Here are a few examples:

 - When you want to buy a new PC

 - When you want to try a new game or app

 - If you’re overclocking your CPU or GPU

 How to Check Computer Specs in Window 7?

 - Find the “My Computer” icon on the computer desktop.